DeepLabCut/DeepLabCut/docs/maDLC_UserGuide.md

 min_hits: 3
 ```

-**IMPORTANT POINT**
+  - **IMPORTANT POINT FOR SUPERVISED IDENTITY TRACKING**

-If the network has been trained to learn the animals' identities (i.e., you set `identity=True` in config.yaml before training)
-this information can be leveraged both during: (i) animal assembly, where body parts
-are grouped based on the animal they are predicted to belong to (affinity between pairs of keypoints
-is no longer considered in that case); and (ii) animal tracking, where identity only can be
-utilized in place of motion trackers to form tracklets.
+    If the network has been trained to learn the animals' identities (i.e., you set `identity=True` in config.yaml before training) this information can be leveraged both during: (i) animal assembly, where body parts are grouped based on the animal they are predicted to belong to (affinity between pairs of keypoints is no longer considered in that case); and (ii) animal tracking, where identity only can be utilized in place of motion trackers to form tracklets.

 To use this ID information, simply pass:
 ```python
 deeplabcut.convert_detections2tracklets(..., identity_only=True)
 ```

-**Note:** If only one individual is to be assembled and tracked, assembly and tracking are skipped, and detections are treated as in single-animal projects; i.e., it is the keypoints with highest confidence that are kept and accumulated over frames to form a single, long tracklet.
+- **Note:** If only one individual is to be assembled and tracked, assembly and tracking are skipped, and detections are treated as in single-animal projects; i.e., it is the keypoints with highest confidence that are kept and accumulated over frames to form a single, long tracklet.
 No action is required from users, this is done automatically.

 **Animal assembly and tracking quality** can be assessed via `deeplabcut.utils.make_labeled_video.create_video_from_pickled_tracks`.
 This function provides an additional diagnostic tool before moving on to refining tracklets.